Last Updated on June 22, 2023 by Maryam Siddiqui

 Buying a car in Portugal

 A significant number of people go down this route, and they have their reasons to do so.
-Frequent travelers and families can benefit a great deal, especially if they’re living in the Algarve or the Silver Coast.
+Frequent travelers and families can benefit greatly, especially if they’re living in the Algarve or the Silver Coast.

 For a city like Lisbon, buying a car wouldn’t be such a good decision with regard to the lack of space.
 There’s also an added responsibility for warranties, insurance, and inspections, so keep that in mind.